UZDoom/zscdoc/README.md

 This is because in development mode, the program reads the static JavaScript and CSS files at runtime and doesn't include them in the binary.
 Then, to avoid pointlessly recompiling the Rust parts of the program every time the JS/CSS parts are changed, `npm` must be run manually.
 See the `Justfile` in the repo for a simple example of how to do this using the included `zforms` example in `test_data/`.
+Note that you must install the node dependencies via `npm install` first.